nikkNizz/Drawish/README.md

 🔵️ fill with semi transparency
 🔵️ reduce to rgb
 🔵️ create charts
 🔵️ open pdf as images and save images as pdf
+🔵️ Interface for Batch functions
 🔵️ quick restore point
 🔵️ quick web links
 🔵️ object outline